 The equipment operated well throughout the month.
-Samples were prepared and set aside for the next quarterly shipment.
+Second quarter samples were prepared for retro shipment in September.
+A special request blank filter measurement was performed.

 TIDE GAUGE

 The Research Associate operates and maintains on-site equipment for the project.
 Tide height and seawater temperature are monitored on a continual basis by a gauge mounted at the Palmer Station pier.
 Although salinity (conductivity) is also recorded by the tide gauge, the measurements are incorrect and cannot be used.